Wartime collaboration: Vietnam

-Celebrities

-High-profile German collaborators included Dutch actor Johannes Heesters or English-language radio-personality William Joyce (the most widely known Lord Haw-Haw).

-Postwar examples
+1945–present

 More recent examples of collaboration have included institutions and individuals in Afghanistan who collaborated with the Soviet occupation until 1989 and individuals in Iraq and Afghanistan recruited by the Coalition of the Willing.
-In 2014 during the occupation of Crimea and ongoing War in Donbass, some Ukrainian citizens collaborated with the invading Russian forces.
+In 2014 during the occupation of Crimea and ongoing War in Donbas, some Ukrainian citizens collaborated with the invading Russian forces.

 Israeli–Palestinian conflict

 In Palestinian society, collaboration with Israel is viewed as a serious offence and social stain and is sometimes punished (judicially or extrajudicially) by death.
 In addition, during the period of 2007–2009, around 30 Palestinians have been sentenced to death in court on collaboration-related charges, although the sentences have not been carried out.

-In June 2009, Raed Sualha, a 15-year-old Palestinian boy, was brutally tortured and hanged by his family because they suspected him of collaborating with Israel.
+In June 2009, a 15-year-old Palestinian boy named Raed Sualha was tortured and hanged by his family because they suspected him of collaborating with Israel.
 Authorities of the Palestinian territories launched an investigation into the case and arrested the perpetrators.
 Police said it was unlikely that such a young boy would have been recruited as an informer.

-ISIL
+During the Gaza war between Israel and Hamas, Israel has armed and supported Palestinian anti-Hamas elements and clans such as Yasser Abu Shabab's Popular Forces gang, leading Hamas to describe them as "traitors".
+As of June 2025, the Popular Forces control aid routes and territory in eastern Rafah.
+They deny that they collaborate with Israel.

+War against the Islamic State

 Governments, non-state actors, and private individuals cooperated and gave assistance to the Islamic State of Iraq and the Levant (ISIL or ISIS) during the Syrian Civil War, Iraqi Civil War, and Libyan Civil War.

-2022 Russian invasion of Ukraine
+Russian invasion of Ukraine

-The Ukrainian government has had broad support from its population, but support for Russia within Ukraine is common in Donbas.
-The Ukrainian government compiled a "registry of collaborators."
-The Ukrainian government says pro-Russian collaborators have acted as spotters to assist shelling of the country.
-Anti-collaboration laws were enacted by Ukrainian President Volodymyr Zelenskyy after the invasion started, with offenders facing 15 years in prison for collaborating with Russian forces, making public denials about Russian aggression or supporting Russia.
+The Ukrainian government has had broad support from its population, but support for Russia within Ukraine gained prevalence in the Donbas region during the years of Russian occupation.
+The Ukrainian government has since compiled a "registry of collaborators."
+It says that pro-Russian collaborators have acted as spotters to assist Russian shelling.
+Anti-collaboration laws were enacted by Ukrainian President Volodymyr Zelenskyy after the invasion started, with offenders facing 15 years in prison for either collaborating with Russian forces, making public denials about Russian aggression or supporting Russia.

 Motivation

 Sometimes people collaborate with the enemy to benefit from war and occupation, or simply to survive.

-People belonging to the same ethnic, religious or ideological group as the invading enemy (while being a minority in their country of citizenship) can sympathize with the attackers or even view them as liberators.

 The reasons for people collaborating with the enemy in wartime vary.
 In World War II, collaborators with Nazi Germany were found in Stalin's Soviet Union and in other Western European countries, and Japanese collaborators operated in China.

 Public perceptions of collaborators

-John Hickman identifies thirteen reasons why occupied populations might hold collaborators in contempt, because they are perceived as: